oracle/terraform-examples/examples/windows-instance-with-rdp/README.md

 ### Prerequisites

-First Install the [Microsoft Windows 2012 R2 image](https://cloud.oracle.com/marketplace/en_US/listing/7055818) from the Oracle Cloud Marketplace to your Oracle Compute Cloud account so the Windows Service image is available in your domain.
+First Install the [Microsoft Windows 2012 R2 image](https://cloud.oracle.com/marketplace/en_US/listing/7055818) from the Oracle Cloud Marketplace to your Oracle Compute Cloud account so the Windows Server image is available in your domain.

 Create a `terraform.tfvars` to file to set your environment specific credentials